lkilcommons/apex-python/readme.md

 # Apexpy

-## What is this
+## What is this?
-This code is a python wrapper around Art Richmond's original Modified Magnetic Apex coordinate system Fortran library.
+This code is a python wrapper around Art Richmond's original Modified Magnetic Apex magnetic coordinate system, as implemented in legacy Fortran.
 This is the same Fortran code that is available from the [CEDAR Database](https://cedarweb.vsp.ucar.edu/wiki/index.php/Tools_and_Models:Empirical_Models).

 I've written a Python class called apex_converter, which expands upon the basic functionality in the Fortran library in several ways: